 Hiver helps teams manage shared inboxes without the confusion of forwarded emails or CC chains.
 It’s a solid choice for teams that need a straightforward way to handle group emails and want to stick with the Google ecosystem.

-Help Scout: For Customer Service Teams
+Help Scout: Best for Customer Service

 Help Scout is a dedicated customer support platform that’s both powerful and easy to use.
 It’s ideal for teams that need more than a simple shared inbox but aren’t ready for a complex, enterprise-level system.
 Help Scout provides a shared inbox for managing customer conversations, a knowledge base builder for creating self-service help articles, and live chat features.